 About the Artist

-Donna received a 2004 GAP to enable the purchase of a digital video camera and other materials necessary to complete a trilogy of video pieces revolving around her Asian heritage and how she has felt the need to “reinforce and authenticate ‘Asian-ness’.”
-Influenced by Hans Christian Anderson’s The Princess and the Pea and Edward Said’s Orientalism, Stark intends to create “a body of work that revolves around the pea and the idea of real(ness), whiles still incorporating an Asian aesthetic.”
+Donna received 2004 GAP Award funding to enable the purchase of a digital video camera and other materials necessary to complete a trilogy of video pieces revolving around her Asian heritage and how she has felt the need to “reinforce and authenticate ‘Asian-ness’.”
+Influenced by Hans Christian Anderson’s The Princess and the Pea and Edward Said’s Orientalism, she intends to create “a body of work that revolves around the pea and the idea of real(ness), whiles still incorporating an Asian aesthetic.”

 Information included above was provided by artist at the time of application.